wur-bioinformatics/introduction-to-bioinformatics/chapter2.md

 :open:
 1. The first hit is the query itself (ID Q5YGP8), 100% identity.
 The 2nd match has lower identity (74%), but also an E-value of 0.0, score 2122, covers the whole query.
 The hit is PLT2 also found in _A. thaliana_.
 The 2 sequences might be related by a duplication.
 2. 250 hits.
 The limit on the number of returned alignments was set to 250.
 3. You would likely find more than 250 hits; 250 is set as default, always check the default settings of the programs you use.
-Swiss-Prot hits are likely better due to the increased quality (manual vs automatic).
+Swiss-Prot hits are likely better than TrEMBL due to the increased quality (manual vs automatic).
 4. Set the E-value parameters and/or the max number of matches.
 On the results page you may also select 'popular organisms' to only get results from these.
 5. 136 hits are found.
 6. 104 hits.
 7. BLAST always performs a local alignment.
 Most of these hits only cover parts of the target sequence, which is expected for a local alignment.
 The more sequences diverge, the smaller the identity and the region with sufficient similarity to perform the alignment will get.
 This is normally also reflected by drops in bit-score and e-value.
-Thus, when filtering matches on identity, query coverage (or similar) should also be considered.
+Thus, when filtering matches on identity, query coverage should also be considered.
 8. Make sure you save the first 10 database hits in fasta format somewhere you can find it again.
 You will need it for the next assignment.
 :::